-Unit 1: What can go wrong when drafting Amendments?
-Unit 2: When do we need Transitional and Saving Provisions?
-Unit 3: Legal Effects of Repeals and the Content of Saving and
+Unit 1 What can go Wrong when Drafting Amendments?
+Unit 2 When do we Need Transitional and Saving Provisions?
+Unit 3 Legal Effects of Repeals and the Content of Saving and Transitional Provisions Unit 4 Drafting Saving and Transitional Provisions Unit 5 Drafting Schedules

-Transitional Provisions

-Unit 4: Drafting Saving and Transitional Provisions

-Unit 5: Drafting Schedules

-UNIT 1: WHAT CAN GO WRONG WHEN DRAFTING AMENDMENTS?
+UNIT 1 WHAT CAN GO WRONG WHEN DRAFTING AMENDMENTS?

 - 1.1 Introduction

-- 1.2 Learning Outcomes
+- 1.2 Intended Learning Outcomes

-- 1.3 What can go wrong when Drafting Amendments?
+- 1.3 What can go Wrong when Drafting Amendments?

 - 1.3.1 Common Mistakes

 - 1.3.2 Explaining the Effects of Amendments

 - 1.3.3 Drafting Amendments for the Legislature

 - 1.4 Summary

-- 1.5 References/Further Reading
+- 1.5 References/Further Readings/Web Resources

-- 1.6 Possible Answers to Self-Assessment Examination
+- 1.6 Possible Answers to Self-Assessment Exercise(s)

+In the last unit, we considered drafting amendments.
+You should now be able to draft amendments consistently with the Act they amend.
 In this unit, we introduce you to devices for communicating to the various classes of users the nature and effect of amendments, which are not always apparent on the face of the Bill.
 In addition, your attention is drawn to the steps that may need to be taken with respect to amendments proposed or made during the legislative process.
-Drafters assigned to the Legislature are especially likely to be engaged on that task.
+Drafters assigned to the Legislature are especially likely to be engaged in that task.